 ARPANSA will establish effective and efficient means of national regulatory engagement

 ARPANSA regularly provides advice to the Australian Government on management of radiation risks, prepares guidance for emergency management, and provides expert advice to the government and to response organisations in relation to events that may lead to radiation risks.
-ARPANSA’s advice to government also cover safety of decommissioning of facilities, management of radioactive waste and spent reactor fuel, and siting and establishment of storage and disposal facilities for radioactive waste.
+ARPANSA’s advice to government also covers safety of decommissioning of facilities, management of radioactive waste and spent reactor fuel, and siting and establishment of storage and disposal facilities for radioactive waste.

 6.6 Skills, structure and allocation of resources